daisybio/circRNA-sponging/README.md

 In order to run the sponging analysis on a dataset using our pipeline, the data has to meet strict requirements.
 At least 5 samples from the same organism are needed, because computing the correlation between 4 or less samples is unreasonable.
 For each sample, both total RNA (or rRNA-depleted) and small RNA data should be available.
 Further instructions regarding the exact input format, reference files and configuration are explained below.

 ### Basic Workflow
-The following options are mandatory for executing the basic workflow of the pipeline:
+The following options are mandatory for executing the full workflow of the pipeline:

 ```
 BASIC OPTIONS:
   --samplesheet [path/to/sampleseet.tsv]
-  --out_dir [path/to/output_directory]
+  --outdir [path/to/output_directory]
-  --species [species_in_3_letter_code] # hsa for human, mmu for mouse etc.
+  --genome [string] # genome version of RNA-seq data, hg38 for human, etc.
   --miRNA_adapter [adapter_sequence] # miRNA adapter used for trimming
   -profile [configuration_profile] # Available: docker, singularity